 - If you have eloped and there are just the two of you, I can provide the two witnesses required by law.
 In this case I can also provide chilled champagne and flutes for a toast (champagne will be of your choice and at your additional expense)

 What happens if we have to cancel our booking?

-The booking fee of at least $100.00 is non-refundable, so if you cancel you will not be refunded this amount as I have held the date for you.
+The booking fee of at least half of the quoted price is non-refundable, so if you cancel you will not be refunded this amount as I have held the date for you.
 Refund of any other amounts paid will be at my discretion.